-Three-way matching may be labor-intensive and time-consuming because both the supplier and the buyer will allocate time and resources to accomplish the necessary paperwork.
+Three-way matching may be labor-intensive and time-consuming because both the supplier and the buyer will allocate resources to accomplish the task.
 The process also requires both parties to check and send documents back and forth to each other.

-Still, the three-way match process is an effective business practice for both suppliers and buyers.
-By acquiring, requiring, and matching the three documents, businesses can ensure a fool-proof and secure payment process.
+Still, the three-way match process is an effective business practice for suppliers and buyers.
+By acquiring, requiring, and matching the three documents, businesses can ensure a foolproof and secure payment process.

-The matching process makes auditing simple.
-The order receipts and vendor invoices are two standard documents needed for audits.
-Requiring these two documents before the completion of a transaction contributes to a straightforward process.
+The invoice matching process makes auditing simple.
+That’s because the order receipts and vendor invoices are two standard documents needed for audits.
+Requiring these two documents before the completion of a transaction contributes to a straightforward tax process.